OliverWong258/SimpleChessGUI/README.md

 ## Chess Engine

-The `stockfish` folder contains the Stockfish chess engine, which can be used for testing purposes.
-Make sure to test the engine on a Windows system for full compatibility.
+You may use Stockfish as the chess engine.
+Make sure to run the engine on a Windows system for full compatibility.

 ## Documentation